 According to the Agency for Environment and Energy Management (ADEME), the cost of municipal waste management -the household waste, sewage sludge and waste élagage- has roughly doubled in ten years.
 Before subtracting any financial support, it varies in 130 220 euros per tonne, to 40 95 euros per inhabitant per year.
 This figure should however increase less strongly in the coming years, said ADEME.

-Econology Note: if it is "normal" that the waste mass increases, it is strange that the specific cost increases.
+Econology note: If it is "normal" that the mass of waste increases, it is strange that the specific cost also increases.